ElazarK/content-docs/playbooks/Rapid_IOC_Hunting_Playbook.md

-Playbook to quickly react to discovery of new IOCs.
-Receive a list of IOCs as attached text or csv files, extract IOCs using regular expressions and hunt rapidly across the infrastructure using various integrations.
+Receives a list of IOCs as attached text or csv files, extracts IOCs using regular expressions and hunts rapidly across the infrastructure using various integrations.
+This playbok reacts quickly to the discovery of new IOCs.
 This also supports attaching multiple files.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.